Space-Charge-Limited van der Waals Spin Transistor

-To isolate the effect of electrostatic doping on interlayer exchange, we image the SCST's active region at $B_b$ = 168~mT.
-Starting under strong electron depletion $V_G = -4$~V (Fig. \ref{fig:4}b), the bilayer is nearly fully AFM (\RL), with its bottom layer forming a domain wall with the field-aligned monolayer ($\rightarrow$).
+To determine whether doping modulates interlayer exchange, we image the SCST's active region at $B_b$ = 168~mT.
+Starting under strong electron depletion ($V_G = -4$~V, Fig. \ref{fig:4}b), the bilayer is nearly fully AFM (\RL), with its bottom layer forming a domain wall with the field-aligned monolayer ($\rightarrow$).
 As electron doping increases to $V_G$ = 4~V, the domain wall translates across the bilayer, progressively expanding the FM region (Fig. \ref{fig:4}c,d).
 Conversely, when $V_G$ is reduced back to $-4$~V, the FM domains in the bilayer retreat (Fig. \ref{fig:4}e,f).
 However, reversibility is hindered by strong pinning along vertical creases, which enables electrically-controlled memristance (Fig. \ref{fig:4}c and \ref{fig:4}e., both with gate off) \cite{Lequeux2016}.
-Abrupt Barkhausen jumps (circled region in Fig. \ref{fig:4}f) are occasionally observed, consistent with the discontinuities observed in transport.
+Abrupt Barkhausen jumps (circled in Fig. \ref{fig:4}f) are observed, consistent with the discontinuities seen in transport.

-\paragraph*{Discussion.---} By combining \emph{in-situ} electrical transport and magnetic imaging, we elucidated an SCST architecture that integrates vertical and lateral transport in a semiconducting AFM bilayer.
-Our concept, analogous to the spin-MOSFET, leverages gate-controlled channel accumulation to achieve high on/off ratio.
-Crucially, the SCST mitigates spin relaxation to enhance TMR and accesses knobs unique to 2D magnetism, including electrical control over the interlayer exchange and a layer-sharing effect that activates domain-wall control over the AFM-to-FM transition.
+\paragraph*{Discussion.---} We demonstrated a distinct 2D spin transistor whose transport characteristics governed by layer-dependent space-charge accumulation is fundamentally distinct from traditional spin-filter tunneling.
+Our SCST accesses knobs unique to 2D magnetism, including gate control over the interlayer exchange and a layer-sharing effect that activates domain-wall control over the AFM-to-FM transition.
 Future efforts could optimize TMR by fabricating controlled multilayer geometries via laser cutting \cite{Sun2024} and improve the efficiency of electrical modulation by reducing pinning sites, likely introduced during device assembly here.
 These advances would position the SCST as a promising building block in nonvolatile or neuromorphic logic circuits.